 Places To See In Delhi

-QUTUB MINAR - The origins of Qutab Minar are shrouded in controversy.
-Some believe it was erected as a tower of victory to signify the beginning of the Muslim rule in India.
-Others say it served as a minaret to the muezzins to call the faithful to prayer.
-No one can, however, dispute that the tower is not only one of the finest monuments in India, but also in the world.
+QUTUB MINAR - The Qutab Minar's origins are shrouded in mystery.
+Some say it was built as a victory tower to mark the beginning of Muslim sovereignty in India.
+Others claim it was used as a minaret by muezzins to summon the devout to prayer.
+No one can deny that the tower is not only one of the most beautiful landmarks in India, but also in the globe.

-JANTAR MANTAR - At first sight, the Jantar Mantar appears like a gallery of modern art.
-It is, however, an observatory.
-Sawai Jia Singh II of Jaipur (1699-1743), a keen astronomer and a noble in the Mughal court, was dissatisfied by the errors of brass and metal astronomical instruments.
+JANTAR MANTAR - At first glance, the Jantar Mantar looks to be a modern art exhibition.
+However, it is an observatory.
+Sawai Jia Singh II of Jaipur (1699-1743), an astute astronomer and Mughal court lord, was unsatisfied with the flaws of brass and metal astronomy instruments.

-In the Evening after Completion of Delhi Sight Seeing, Our Chauffer Will Drop You at Your Hotel.
+In the Evening after Completion of Delhi Sightseeing Tour, Our Chauffer Will Drop You at Your Hotel.

-We hope you keep Sweet Memories of Same Day Delhi Tour by AC Private Car with our company
+We hope you keep Sweet Memories of Delhi One Day Tour Package with our company